syeadz/logisim-8-bit-processor/README.md

 * Maximum of 1024 instructions
 * Max call depth of 32
 * Max stack size of 31, shared with RAM

+## Acknowledgements

+* [University of Valladolid](https://www.deeper.uva.es/pages/spg/docs/Conferences/FPGAworld2006a.pdf) for the original design
+* [Logisim-evolution](https://github.com/logisim-evolution/logisim-evolution) for the circuit design